-The article points out that rights and responsibilities, such as serving in the military, getting married without parental consent, and jury duty, all start at 18.
-Moreover, politicians across the country, including several supporting lowering the voting age, have also supported bills increasing the age of smoking, firearm ownership and criminal responsibility.
+Critics point out that rights and responsibilities, such as military service, marriage, and jury duty, all start at 18.
+Moreover, politicians across the country, including several supporting lowering the voting age, have supported bills increasing the age of smoking, firearm ownership and criminal responsibility.
 How, then, can we reconcile these movements that seem to want to simultaneously lower and raise the age of responsibility?

 If we look through the lens of effect, rather than cause (age), the reasons for these discrepancies become clear.
 Raising the age of criminal responsibility is meant to protect children from sinking into a life of crime and poverty.
 Serving in the military and smoking can cause lifelong physical and mental damage, especially on a developing brain.
-The brain keeps developing until about 25, so brain development isn’t necessarily the best benchmark for the voting age anyway—while it’s true that teens tend to rely more on the amygdala for decision-making than adults, which means that we use our emotions more, this is more pronounced in short-term decisions with an instant punishment or reward rather than thoughtful decisions like voting.
+The brain keeps developing until about 25, so brain development isn’t necessarily the best benchmark for the voting age anyway—while it’s true that teens tend to rely more on the amygdala (and, therefore, our emotions) for decision-making than adults, this is more pronounced in short-term decisions with an instant punishment or reward rather than thoughtful decisions like voting.

 Regardless of employment, teens’ “skin in the game” shouldn’t be up for debate.
-Not only will teens be affected by long-term national policies in areas like climate change, healthcare, and immigration, we are affected by the policies currently being passed on the local level.
+Not only will we be living with the effects of long-term national policies on climate change, healthcare, immigration, and more, local policies are affecting us right now.
 Massachusetts ballot question 3, for example, which would remove gender as a protected class, was a critical issue for many teens, which is the age group most likely to be openly transgender, as reported by the Williams Institute.
 Moreover, those who supported the question often pointed to the potential dangers of allowing people into the “wrong” bathrooms because it would present danger to children.
 Shouldn’t those children have a say in that, then?

-Braceras also raises a common concern: teens aren’t qualified to vote is that we aren’t educated enough on civic issues.
+Perhaps the biggest argument about why teens aren’t qualified to vote is that we aren’t educated enough on civic issues.
 On one hand, I’m inclined to disagree.
 Teens, many of them ineligible to vote, were behind the March for Our Lives and the Standing Rock protests.
 Our own city boasts a rich tradition of youth civic engagement.
 The Boston Student Advisory Council (BSAC) has worked on initiatives including encouraging “action civics” and one resulting in the passage of a statewide law.
-The Mayor’s Youth Council, a group of 96 teenagers acting as advisers on policy and drivers of city-improvement projects (one of which is lowering the voting age in Massachusetts to 16) conducts annual “youth lead the change” votes, in which 12- to 25-year-old Boston students, workers and residents vote on three capital projects to spend $1 million on.
+The Mayor’s Youth Council, a group of 96 teenagers acting as drivers of city-improvement projects (one of which is lowering the voting age in Massachusetts to 16) conducts annual “youth lead the change” votes, in which 12- to 25-year-old Boston students, workers and residents vote on three capital projects to spend $1 million on.
 Past winning projects have included a homeless resource board, fans in schools, and a media center.
 Teens in Print, Boston’s only citywide student newspaper, regularly covers political issues, including BuildBPS, youth activism, and Ayanna Pressley.